FPF & VUB Roundtable – Banking on Personal Data

 Last week, Future of Privacy Forum (FPF) and Vrije Universiteit Brussel (VUB) hosted a roundtable on open banking.
 Twenty subject-matter experts discussed some of the main challenges in banking and data protection law: consent and its various interpretations, (re)use and sharing of personal data, and interoperability.
 The European Data Protection Board (EDPB) has begun to address whether the unresolved questions can be answered.
 Aspects of these issues were highlighted in the roundtable.

-In terms of next steps, FPF and VUB will turn to engaging and understanding how the EDPB has set out the path forward with another round of discussions this autumn.
+In terms of next steps, FPF and VUB will turn to engaging and understanding how the EDPB has set out the path forward with another round of discussions in mid-September.
 The next question is: to what extent can insightful use cases from other parts of the world serve as an inspiration to European banks, regulators, and watchdog groups?

 Open Banking: EDPB guidance

 The EDPB released, on July 17, 2020, their Guidelines 06/2020 on the interplay of the Second Payment Services Directive (PSD2) and the General Data Protection Regulation (GDPR) – version for public consultation.
 While transaction information is increasingly digitized and banks are announcing data sharing agreements with ever more external parties, the European Commission plans to announce a new digital finance strategy, in a continued effort to ‘open up’ banking.
 Experts in the industry, however, warn that there still are many unresolved questions when it comes to banks sharing data with third parties.